nickcoyne/preferences/README.md

 **Preferences** adds support for easily creating custom preferences for models.

 This gem is a fork of the original [preferences gem by Aaron Pfeifer](https://github.com/pluginaweek/preferences).
-It supports Rails 4.2, and all tests are working.
+It supports Rails 5 and 4.2, and all tests are working.
 The gem has been renamed to [dm_preferences](https://rubygems.org/gems/dm_preferences) so as not to conflict with the original.

 ## Description